Guindy

 Alandur

 Guindy is a part of the place called Alandur.
 Alandur [ஆலந்தூர்-Tamil] got its name since there were lots of water bodies there.
-[All ஆல் in Tamil நீர்/வெள்ளம் water bodies in English] It was a great place to live with big lake and many water tanks in the area.
-There is place called Maduvankarai in the area which goes to prove there were lots of water bodies.
+[All ஆல் in Tamil நீர்/வெள்ளம் water bodies in English] It was a great place to live with a big lake and many water tanks in the area.
+There is a place called Maduvankarai in the area which goes to prove there were lots of water bodies.
 Till around forty years back the big lake was in use.

 Gate way to Chennaipattanam